ezbc/ezbc.github.io/_posts/2015-07-16-Backgrounds.md

   <img src="/images/2015-07-16/taurus_planck_binned_fineres_dgr_intercept_progress.png" style="width: 100%">

 Figure 8. - Taurus parameter convergences.
+There is something obviously wrong here.
+The $$HI$$ width in the second iteration, $$\Delta_V = 70$$ km/s, should yield the same results as the first iteration, since there is no difference between them.
+This is a bug.

 ***